-NIRx is a world-leader in providing integrated solutions for fNIRS neuroimaging.
-In 1988 we introduced the concept of tomographic imaging (i.e., multi-distance measurements) in dense scattered media base on diffusely scattered light.
+In 1988 Prof. Randall L. Barbour & Prof. Ray Aronson, the founders of NIRx, introduced the concept of tomographic imaging (i.e., multi-distance spectroscopic measurements) in dense scattered media based on diffusely scattered light.
 This approach has since been widely adapted and has served to launch the modern day field of fNIRS tomography.

-Through our offices in Berlin, Los Angeles, Minneapolis and New York, our engineers and grant-funded investigators are providing a growing number of research teams world-wide with comprehensive technology solutions for the most demanding investigative applications.
+Through our offices in Berlin, Minneapolis, Houston, Los Angeles, and New York, our engineers and grant-funded investigators provide life science research teams comprehensive technology solutions for the most demanding investigative applications.

 NIRx was founded by functional near-infrared spectroscopy (fNIRS) researchers.
 We continue to focus 100% of our efforts to advancing and promoting this innovative and promising research tool.